• Skip to primary navigation

 The project consists of two parts.

-In addition to collecting Census data for our quantitative analysis, we will collect, digitise and use:
+In addition to collecting Census data for our quantitative analysis, we collect, digitise, and use:

 • available agricultural input and output data to investigate whether labour migration had negative effects on farm yields (through removing labour) or positive impacts on farm technology (through investments in better capital inputs)

-The resulting datasets will be made available to the Malawi National Archives (an important source of data for this project), the University of Malawi Library, and the Malawi National Statistics office.
-They will provide a practical illustration of how researchers and local institutions can benefit from linking up different data sources for use in economic analysis.
+The resulting datasets are made available to the Malawi National Archives (an important source of data for this project), the University of Malawi Library, and the Malawi National Statistics office.
+They provide a practical illustration of how researchers and local institutions can benefit from linking up different data sources for use in economic analysis.

 Project Overview